astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

     }
 ```

-By default, the Alertmanager Helm Chart contains groups for platform, critical platform, and Deployment alerts.
-To configure a receiver for another type of alert, such as Deployment alerts with `labels.severity: high`, add that receiver to the `customRoutes` list with the appropriate `match_re` values.
+By default, the Alertmanager Helm Chart includes alert objects for platform, critical platform, and Deployment alerts.
+To configure a receiver for a non-default alert type, such as Deployment alerts with high severity, add that receiver to the `customRoutes` list with the appropriate `match_re` and receiver configuration values.
 For example:

 ```yaml
 alertmanager: